 22- The Pilgrimage, 39

 So, the Quran gives permission to fight only against the aggressor.
-Hanafi jurists and some Hanbali and Maliki jurists are of the same mind with this view.
-But on the other hand, Shafii jurists and some other jurists from the Hanbali and Maliki sects agree that having beliefs in a religion other than Islam is reason enough for war.
-The Shafii jurists tried to back their belief with the 9th sura, verse 5:
+While Hanafi, some Hanbali and Maliki jurists concur, Shafii and other Hanbali and Maliki jurists hold that being non-Muslim is sufficient reason enough for war.
+Shafii jurists, for example, justifiy their belief with the 9th sura, verse 5:

 But when these months prohibited for fighting are over, slay the idolaters wheresoever you find them and take them captive or besiege them and lie in wait for them at every likely place.

-But if this verse is read to the end of the sura it will be understood that it refers to the people who first attacked the Muslims, and that they were the ones who disobeyed the treaty.
+But if one reads this verse to the end of the sura, one will see that it refers to the people who attacked Muslims first; since non-Muslims violated the treaty, defensive war is permitted.
 Let’s look at the first verse of this sura:

 Immunity is granted those idolaters by God and his Apostle with whom you have a treaty.